 Here's a quick overview of what the SDK pages will tell you.

-How to write instructions using the Tachyon Instruction Management Studio (TIMS).
+How to write instructions using SCALE and the Tachyon Instruction Management Studio (TIMS).

 - Getting started with TIMS — Steps to create a simple instruction using Tachyon Instruction Management Studio (TIMS).